The Rent & Roll bike rental on Calle Felipe IV. Owner Galcerán Robert, right.

 Luis Alvarez, the president of Madrid ProBici — a coalition of bicycle-related companies that defends the Madrid bike industry’s interests — expounded his view on the pros and cons of the public bike service thus: “[BiciMAD] is a service that like all the public bike services is distinguished by people’s mobility around the city.
 It reduces the number of uses of transportation modes, like the car, in favor of a more sustainable alternative.”

-In fact, Madrid, and a number of other major Spanish cities, has struggled with pollution produced by the excessive amount of cars and traffic in the city.
+In fact, Madrid, and a number of other major Spanish cities, has struggled with pollution produced by the excessive number of cars and traffic in the city.
 Since 2010, the urban area has consistently exceeded the NO2 limits established by the European Union, according to The Local.